DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 $
 ```

+The `-f` (follow) docker option trigger continuous watch for new container logs.
+To exit and return back to the shell, press `CTRL+C`.

 During the setup, we've generated a self-signed certificate and configured the
 N8N_HOST environment variable (used for public access for webhooks, redirects, etc).
 If we have control over the DNS server, we could create an 'A' record (and PTR) for our